To do this exercise correctly you must:

-Even if the dancer can do the exercise without curling the toes under and has good awareness, I still tend to advise dancer to avoid this exercise.
+Even if you can do the exercise without curling the toes under and have good awareness, I still tend to advise dancers to avoid this exercise.
 There are lots of tendons passing through a small space at the back of the ankle, and any less space than normal can cause compression.
 The tension in the band has the capacity to compress the joint space at the back of the ankle when in a fully pointed position.

 These exercises develop much more functional strength as the student must learn to control placement on demi pointe as well as developing core and hip control.
 It also helps set up the correct muscle firing patterns in the foot and ankle, in relation to the rest of the body, which can then be directly translated into the studio.
 Pointing the foot, even in something as ‘simple’ as a Tendu, should be an entire body experience, including activation of the core, turnout and leg muscles as well as the feet.